dlubal-software/.github/docs/guide/net/netArticle.md

 ## Verification of WebService operations with Boomerang and SoapUI

 The browser plugin Boomerang as well as the API testing program SoapUI are both useful tools to quickly check our C# WebService functions.
 With their assistance, it becomes effortless to identify available C# classes and their respective parameters.
 This article aims to serve as a comprehensive guide on effectively utilizing Boomerang and SoapUI in conjunction with the Dlubal WebService.
-It can also be useful as a guide for our Python Webservice
+It can also be useful as a guide for our Python Webservice.

 * [Server Ports](#server-ports)
 * [Boomerang Guide](#boomerang-guide)